 Name Datatyp eValues Default Description

 type r text pseudo Must be pseudo

-name/id r text anything PseudoPot No current function
+${\tt name/id}^r$ text anything PseudoPot No current function

 source r text particleset. i Ion particleset name

 name

-target r text particleset. hamiltonian.
+$target^r$ text particleset. hamiltonian.
 Electron particleset name

 name target

 pbc o boolean yes/no yes Use Ewald summation

 forces boolean yes/no no Deprecated

-wavefuncti oter⊼t wavefunction. invalid Identify wavefunction
+wavefuncti o te %t wavefunction. invalid Identify wavefunction

 name

-format r text xml/table table Select file format
+$format^r$ text xml/table table Select file format

-algorithm o text batched/non- batched Choose NLPP algorithm
+algorithm $^{o}$ text batched/default default Choose NLPP algorithm

-batched

 DLA o text yes/no no Use determinant localization ap-

 proximation

-physicalSO o boolean yes/no yes Include the SO contribution in
+physicalS0 o boolean yes/no no Include the SO contribution in

 the local energy

 - type/source/target See description for the generic pairpot factory element. - name: Ignored.
 Instead, default names will be present in \scalar.dat output files when pseudopotentials are used.
 The field LocalECP refers to the local part of the pseudopotential.
 If nonlocal channels are present, a NonLocalECP field will be added that contains the nonlocal energy summed over all angular momentum channels. - pbc: Ewald summation will not be performed if simulationcell.bconds== n n n, regardless of the value of pbc.
 Similarly, the pbc attribute can only be used to turn off Ewald summation if simulationcell.bconds!= n n n. - format: If format==table, QMCPACK looks for \.psf files containing pseudopotential data in a tabular format.
 The files must be named after the ionic species provided in particleset (e.g., Li.psf and H. psf).
 If format==xml, additional pseudo child XML elements must be provided (see the following).
-These elements specify individual file names and formats (both the FSAtom XML and CASINO tabular data formats are supported). - algorithm The non-batched algorithm evaluates the ratios of wavefunction components together for each quadrature point and then one point after another.
+These elements specify individual file names and formats (both the FSAtom XML and CASINO tabular data formats are supported). - algorithm The default algorithm evaluates the ratios of wavefunction components together for each quadrature point and then one point after another.
 The batched algorithm evaluates the ratios of quadrature points together for each wavefunction component and then one component after another.
 Internally, it uses VirtualParticleSet for quadrature points.
-Hybrid orbital representation has an extra optimization enabled when using the batched algorithm.
-When OpenMP offload build is enabled, the default value is batched.
-Otherwise, non-batched is the default. - DLA Determinant localization approximation (DLA) [[ZBMAlfe19]] uses only the fermionic part of the wavefunction when calculating NLPP. - physicalSO If the spin-orbit components are included in the .xml file, this flag allows control over whether the SO contribution is included in the local energy.
+Hybrid orbital representation has an extra optimization enabled when using the batched algorithm. - DLA Determinant localization approximation (DLA) [ZBMAlfe19] uses only the fermionic part of the wavefunction when calculating NLPP. - physicalSO If the spin-orbit components are included in the .xml file, this flag allows control over whether the SO contribution is included in the local energy.